This post was originally written in June 2018 and was updated in January 2020.

 Optimizing your advisor website for search engines like Google is certainly a hot topic lately and for a good reason!
 When it comes to SEO (search engine optimization), this is something that many financial planning firms want to excel in so that they can drive more traffic to their website, which in turn, can mean more potential leads.
 So, what exactly do you begin?
-There’s hundreds if not more factors that play into where your site ranks in search engines.
+There are hundreds if not more factors that play into where your site ranks in search engines.
 Today we’re distilling the top 10 site-level SEO ranking factors for advisors and sharing instructions on how to implement these SEO boosts in a matter of minutes within the Twenty Over Ten platform.

 While you’ll often hear us say to keep it short and sweet, with SEO, it is a good rule of thumb to have at least 2,000 words on your webpages to be SEO-friendly.
 Research by Quicksprout found that the average content length for a webpage that ranks in the top 10 results for any keyword on Google has at least 2,000 words.
 The higher up you go on the search listings page, the more content each webpage has.
 Why is this so?
-We’re seeing that search engines and the social web prefers content rich pages and often times these more content rich sites get more clicks, which in turn, leads to more content.
+We’re seeing that search engines and the social web prefers content-rich pages and often times these more content-rich sites get more clicks, which in turn, leads to more content.
 This also applies for your blog posts.
 However, remember not to ramble!
 You want to give your visitors and searchers the information they’re seeking in a timely and informational manner.

 When creating content, it’s important to always keep your site visitors and anyone that may be perusing google in mind!
 What type of information will they be searching for?
 Is the content on your website relevant to them?
 Do not fill your blog, website or landing pages with useless jargon or long words that don’t actually bring anything pertinent to the table.
 Google has even stated that they will penalize any site that doesn’t bring anything new or useful to the table.
 They want sites that will provide value to readers, not just something that will take up space.

-3. User Intent
+4. Satisfies User Intent

-9. Expertise, Authoritativeness, Trustworthiness (EAT)
+5. Expertise, Authoritativeness, Trustworthiness (EAT)

 According to Google, E-A-T is among the top three considerations for page quality.
 When building content on your pages, you should always keep this acronym in mind.
 First, you need to show that you have the essential credentials and that you are an expert in your field.
 Next, it is important to show that you are an authority in the subject, and the quality of the conversations that you are having with users can show this.
 Lastly, show users that they can trust the page that they are visiting.